-This module, grounded in active learning, helps students develop their own pre-analytic vision—the underlying, often unspoken way of seeing the world (and the economy) that shapes what we consider important to study, how we study it, and what we aim to change.
-It begins with ontology, exploring the economy as a social metabolism shaped by socio-political dynamics.
-Epistemologically, it contrasts neoclassical environmental economics and ecological economics—framing the latter as a more realist approach—while addressing decolonisation and links to heterodox traditions (Marxian, institutional, post-Keynesian, and feminist economics).
+This module, grounded in active learning, helps students develop their pre-analytic vision – the intuitive, taken‑for‑granted starting point that shapes how problems are framed before formal analysis begins.
+A pre‑analytic vision influences what is considered important, which questions are asked, and what solutions are even considered.
+The module begins with ontology, exploring the economy as a social metabolism shaped by socio-political dynamics.
+Epistemologically, it contrasts neoclassical environmental economics and ecological economics – framing the latter as a more realist approach – while addressing decolonisation and links to heterodox traditions (Marxist, institutional, post-Keynesian, and feminist economics).
 In terms of axiology, students engage with diverse ways of conceptualising and valuing human well-being and nature.
-Finally, the module turns to ideology and action—connecting scientific analysis with questions about the kind of society we want to create and how meaningful change can occur—engaging with post-growth economics, inequality and unequal exchange, eco-social policy and politics, as well as science, activism, and co-production.
+Finally, the module turns to ideology and action – connecting scientific analysis with questions about the kind of society we want to create and how meaningful change can occur – engaging with post-growth economics, inequality and unequal exchange, eco-social policy and politics, as well as science, activism, and co-production.

 A short clip explaining the problematisation review method and why heterodox economists should be critical of the concept of externalities